paps/dotfiles/README.md

 * Respect standard layout: `# echo 0 > /sys/module/hid_apple/parameters/iso_layout`
 * Have ctrl & alt were it's expected: `# echo 1 > /sys/module/hid_apple/parameters/swap_opt_cmd`
 * F keys are F keys: `# echo 2 > /sys/module/hid_apple/parameters/fnmode`

+If such a keyboard is present at boot (e.g. it's not a bluetooth keyboard), these options should already be set by `scripts/root-boot.sh` — no intervention required, provided the script is correctly launched by cron on @reboot.

 ### White noise focus